lawetcetera/1L_fall_outlines/leg_reg/Doctrine/The Administrative State/Substantive Validation.md

 ### Arbitrary and Capricious Review

-The arbitrary and apricious standard of review was put forth in [[State Farm]].
+The arbitrary and apricious standard of review was put forth in [[Motor Vehicles Manufacturers Association v.
+State Farm]].
--   The agency must provide a record that is whole, [[5 U.S.C. § 706]], and also adequate for judicial review, [[Nova Scotia Foods]].
+-   The agency must provide a record that is whole, [[5 U.S.C. § 706]], and also adequate for judicial review, [[U.S. v.
+Nova Scotia Food Products Corp.]].
 -   Analyze whether the agency's decision is arbitrary and capricious under the [[#State Farm Factors]].
 -   A&C → The agency’s policy decision is arbitrary and capricious and is void under [[5 U.S.C. § 706]].
 -   NOT A&C → The agency’s policy decision is well-reasoned and supported by the record, and it may stand as such.